 The Board meets at least four times per year, on a quarterly basis, for regular face-to-face sessions.
-In 2018, the Board held four meetings in person, which lasted on average five hours, and one teleconference, which lasted approximately one hour.
+In 2019, the Board held four meetings in person, which lasted on average five hours.
 A vast majority of the Board Members were present at each Board meeting and teleconference.
 Members of the Executive Committee are usually invited to attend the meetings of the Board but are required to leave them for the non-Executive session that concludes every meeting.